NovaSugiantara/NovaSugiantara/README.md

 ### Hi there 👋 I'm a Backend Developer

 - 🔭 I Currently works at [Baliola](https://github.com/baliola)
-- ⚡ Passionate about Rust and Blockchain in General!
+- ⚡ Passionate about Ruby On Rails and Golang in General!

 ## Github Stats